-Submissions must be accompanied by a brief abstract (approximately 150-200 words).
+Submissions must be accompanied by a brief abstract (approximately 100-200 words).

 All references to the author (direct and indirect) must be removed in order to ensure blind review.
-Please check the body of the text, abstract, notes, and document meta-data to confirm the absence of any self-identifying references.
+Please check the body of the text, abstract, notes, and document metadata to confirm the absence of any self-identifying references.

-By submitting a manuscript to The Southern Journal of Philosophy, the author acknowledges that the work is original, has not previously appeared in print, and is not under consideration for publication elsewhere.
+- By submitting a manuscript to The Southern Journal of Philosophy, the author acknowledges that the work is original, has not previously appeared in print, and is not under consideration for publication elsewhere.

-Acceptance Statistics: 2011
+Acceptance Statistics: 2015

-Manuscripts submitted: 237
+Manuscripts submitted: 246

-Manuscripts accepted for publication: 20
+Manuscripts accepted for publication: 29

-Acceptance rate: 8%
+Acceptance rate: 12%

-Average length of time between submission and delivery of verdict (for manuscripts reviewed externally): 41 days
+Average length of time between submission and delivery of verdict (for manuscripts reviewed externally): 85 days

-Formatting Guidelines for Accepted Manuscripts
+Important Formatting Guidelines for Submitted and Accepted Manuscripts

-Manuscripts should be double-spaced throughout (including quotations, headers, etc.).
+Manuscripts should be double-spaced throughout (including quotations, headers, footnotes, etc.).
 Paper size should be 8.5 x 11 inches (i.e., “US letter” size).
 All margins should be set to one inch.

 Authors whose papers have been accepted for publication should also provide a brief biographical sketch of the sort that usually accompanies SJP articles.
 Please consult recent issues for examples.

-Online production tracking is now available for your article through Wiley-Blackwell Author Services.
+Online production tracking is now available for your article through Wiley Author Services.

 Author Services enables authors to track their article – once it has been accepted – through the production process to publication online and in print.
 Authors can check the status of their articles online and choose to receive automated e-mails at key stages of production.
 The author will receive an e-mail with a unique link that enables them to register and have their article automatically added to the system.
 Please ensure that a complete e-mail address is provided when submitting the manuscript.
-Visit http://authorservices.wiley.com/bauthor for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.
+Visit http://authorservices.wiley.com/bauthor/default.asp for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.

 Authors: Access to the final PDF offprint of your article will be available via Author Services only.
 Please sign up if you would like to access your free PDF and take advantage of the other benefits of this service.